-However, you must look up the name of the manufacturer on Google.
-I bought the Kingston SD card so when I saw the manufacturer information it wasn’t saying Kingston in the Manufacturer.
-So, when I look it up, I found that it is, in fact, a company which manufactures Kingston SD card chips.
+However, it would help if you looked up the manufacturer’s name on Google.
+I bought the Kingston SD card, so when I saw the manufacturer information, it wasn’t mentioned Kingston in the manufacturer.
+So, when I look it up, I found that it is, in fact, a company that manufactures Kingston SD card chips.

 Model Number on Your Packaging

-You Should check the model number match with the one mentioned on your SD card packaging.
-If it’s not then you most probably have a fake micro SD card.
+You Should check the model number match the one mentioned on your SD card packaging.
+If it’s not, then you probably have a fake micro SD card.

 Card Capacity (Storage)

-In your SD Insight app, check that it is mentioning the correct capacity of the card.
-For instance, if you have bought a 64 GB sd card then here it should mention that clearly.
+In your SD Insight app, check that it mentions the card’s correct capacity.
+For instance, if you have purchased a 64 GB SD card, it should clearly say that.

-There are several other methods to spot a fake micro SD card but for them, you need a laptop.
-I hope you find this post useful.
+There are several other methods to spot a fake micro SD card, but for them, you need a laptop.
+I hope you find this post helpful.
 Let me know in the comments what other methods can be used to spot a fake SD card.

 1 thought on “How to Spot a Fake Micro SD Card Before Buying One?”